rpp31-fec-sriracha/Atelier/README.md

 In the terminal, run "npm install"

 ## Team Members
-Jake Caughern
-Maxine Seo
-Rick Kunz
+Jake Caughern - responsible for implementing the Overview widget Maxine Seo - responsible for implementing the Questions & Answers widget Rick Kunz - responsible for implementing the Reviews widget